 Functional rather than fun but I’m including it anyway.
 My two don’t have space in their backpacks for proper lunch boxes so at the moment they recycle plastic bags for their lunches.
 This would take up the same amount of space but be far more leak proof, stopping the problems we have with exploding yoghurts and mushy fruit.
 It’s also available on a three for two offer.

-I’m ending with a daft one – chilli popping candy.
-It’s space dust but not as you know it!
+I’m ending with a daft one – chilli jelly beans.
+They’re regular jelly beans but not as you know it!
 A taste explosion in escalating heat levels.

 So, I really hope this gift ideas for teens post has been helpful.
 I know they are hard to buy for – I really hope that a new clothing brand will launch for them next year which would make it easier.
 Apparently Jack Wills is still ok although it’s the long sleeved tops that you find in this collection that are more popular now than the traditional hoodies.
 Finally the Uniqlo collaboration with the artist KAWS launches on Friday.
 Yes – it’s Peanuts to us but it is predicted to sell through as quickly to teens as Inès de La Fressange does to us so there’s another idea for you.